Fido or Koodo –Plans for Bring Your Own Phone

 750 mins

-The 500MB plan listed as being $2 more expensive per month than the 750MB on Fido’s website.
-It is better to check their websites for the latest plans and offers for all the provinces before making a decision.
+On Fido’s website, the 500MB plan is listed as $2 more expensive per month than the 750MB.
+Before making a decision, it is better to check their websites for the latest plans and offers for all the provinces.